 |Aftermath of the Peshtigo Fire 1871|

-Family lore had told of Florence and Joseph hiding in the well for 3 days, but as I've come to research the Peshtigo Fire (all areas affected by it) it became clear to me that this could not have been the case as the fire raged for hours...not days.
-Perhaps the "three days" that people referred to was the time they were separated from the Villers.
+Family lore had told of Florence and Joseph hiding in the well for 3 days, but as I've come to research the Peshtigo Fire (and all areas affected by it) it became clear to me that this could not have been the case as the fire raged for hours...not days.
+Perhaps the "three days" that people referred to was the time Joseph and Florence were separated from Martin Joseph and Octavia Villers.
 It's the best theory I have so far.
-As it turned out Martin Joseph and Octavia survived.
+The Villers and Joseph LaCrosse survived it all.
 How badly everyone was burned from the fire is unknown...but they survived.

 Their prayers were undoubtedly answered...everyone that made it to rivers and various shelters did not necessarily survive.
-In cities that had rivers it only meant that they now had to fight the currents and had to continue to submerse themselves in the water or throw it on themselves as the fire jumped the rivers only to continue scorching the other side and well beyond.
+In cities that had rivers it only meant that they now had to fight the currents and had to continue to submerse themselves in the water or throw it on themselves as the fire jumped the water only to continue scorching the other side and well beyond.
 Jumping into a well was no guarantee of survival either.
-There were stories of people that sought safety in wells only to be baked alive (gross, I know).
+There were stories of people that sought safety in wells only to be baked alive.
 This family was watched over that night and every person's survival was a miracle.

 The fire became known as the Great Peshtigo Fire.
 There are varying accounts among scholars as to the total acres scorched by this monstrous fire.
 Regardless of how they quantify the destruction of land, the fire was named after the town of Peshtigo (a boomtown at the time due to logging) because it was the hardest hit.
 It was not the only city/area hit, in fact it is only a small portion of what burned that night, but the city was decimated.
 In all 1,152 people are known to have died in the fire and an additional 350 were believed dead, but not confirmed.

-The fire is listed on several lists as one of the greatest American natural disasters, fires, etc...too many lists to cite.
-One item of interest (at least to me) was that on many of the "lists" I found, was that the Chicago fire, while more famous, was not even mentioned.
+The fire is listed on several lists as one of the greatest American natural disasters/fires.
+One item of interest to me was that on many of the "lists" I found, the Chicago fire was not even mentioned.
 The Great Chicago Fire is talked about in history classes throughout the United States, while almost nothing is mentioned about the Great Peshtigo Fire that started at almost the same time and took many more lives and burn much more land.